 Blessed are the Pure in Heart

-The experience seemed fully charged with an energy that seemed to manifest what she had been teaching all week.
+The experience seemed fully charged with an energy that seemed to manifest what Cynthia had been teaching all week.
 A key theme of her interpretation of Teilhard is summarized in Jesus’ famous beatitude, “Blessed are the pure in heart, for they shall see God.”
-Here is a typical excerpt from the week’s teaching, as she riffed about what it meant to open the heart to God’s presence:
+Here is a typical excerpt from the week’s teaching, as she riffed about what it means to open the heart to the presence of God:

 Cynthia concluded our Eucharistic celebration with a benediction, and we sat as a community silently observing the moment.
 My whole body felt as if it were gently vibrating at a higher energetic state.
 My hands were tingling, and the rest of me felt alive, quivering perhaps, as Cynthia often says, like a bead of mercury, in a state of open expectation.
 This is what Cynthia had been teaching all week – that the whole body was meant to be a “sensing antennae for divine realities.”
 Sitting in this energized state, I asked myself Cynthia’s earlier question: how would I define Teilhard’s three virtues at this moment?
 This is what came to me:

 Purity.
 Purity in this state suggested a total openness, a permeable cell membrane that opens itself to the “divine milieu,” as it were.
 This state, I reflected, was produced in part this week by joining a living community of volunteers at the Holy Isle retreat center who not only offered us hospitality, but engaged in daily prayers and chants that permeated the center with a calm energy.
 In contrast to common perceptions of holiness or chastity, purity in this context meant simply opening to and participating in the momentary flow of spiritual energy.